observation/euring/CONTRIBUTING.md

 just test
 ```

-To run the tests on all supported Python/Django combinations:
+To run the tests on all supported Python combinations:

 ```console
 just tests